UniversalDependencies/UD_Sindhi-Isra/not-to-release/readme.txt

 agreement: two different annotations of the same dependency file, from Shafi and Sarwat.
 A script for analyzing them
 scripts: various tools for merging edited conllu files or the lemmas back into the current annotations

+The test file is currently sd_780_A from the xpos_features directory.
+The plan is to add all of the MD- sentences as well.
+The dev file is sd_780_B

+Everything else will go into train (at least at first)